 Example: Car Crash While Speaking with a Patient

 Raquel is a nurse who works for a doctor’s private medical practice.
-Her employer wants someone to always be available to his patients, so business calls are forwarded to Raquel’s cell phone after the office closes.
+Her employer wants someone always to be available to his patients, so business calls are forwarded to Raquel’s cell phone after the office closes.

 After-Hours Visits to the Workplace

-One of the more controversial coverage issues involves employees who aren’t scheduled to work, but come to the workplace to visit with coworkers or for other personal matters.
+One of the more controversial coverage issues involves employees who aren’t scheduled to work but come to the workplace to visit with coworkers or for other personal matters.

-On the other hand, if the employer is aware that unscheduled workers come to the workplace to visit with coworkers, and the employer tacitly consents to the visits by not objecting, workers’ comp may be forced to provide coverage when a non-scheduled employee is injured on the premises.
+On the other hand, if the employer is aware that unscheduled workers come to the workplace to visit with co-workers, and the employer tacitly consents to the visits by not objecting, workers’ comp may be forced to provide coverage when a non-scheduled employee is injured on the premises.

 Example: Basketball During Lunch Break

-Steven works at a warehouse and is friends with several coworkers.
+Steven works at a warehouse and is friends with several co-workers.
 They are on a company-sponsored basketball team and play against other local businesses’ employee basketball teams.

 Steven wasn’t scheduled to work one day, but he wanted to practice for an upcoming game.
 Steven’s employer knew non-scheduled workers would come in some days to practice.
 Steven came and was injured during the practice game.
 Although it was lunch hour, the accident happened on a court provided for employee recreation during their break.

 The employer knew his employees frequently came to the workplace on their days off to practice, and he never objected.
-His failure to object to Steven’s off-hours presence effectively validates it as a work place accident and makes Steven eligible to receive workers’ compensation benefits.
+His failure to object to Steven’s off-hours presence effectively validates it as a work-related injury and makes Steven eligible to receive workers’ compensation benefits.